aboutofpluto/simple-docker-redmine/README.md

         $ docker stop tmpdb
         $ docker rm tmpdb

+6. Configure nginx to match your requirements.

+Edit `nginx/redmine.com` and change <mydomain> for your domain (for instance www.redmine.com).

+Edit docker-compose.yml and change <path_to_crt_file> and <path_to_key_file> to, respectively, the absolute path to your SSL certificate and the absolute path to your SSL key.

-6. Use docker-compose to run production setup
+7. Use docker-compose to run production setup

+        $ docker-compose up

+8. (Optional) Edit your Dockerfile to add plugins or to edit theme (see comments).